Effectful Mealy Machines: Uniform Feedback and Bisimilarity

-\begin{toappendix} \begin{remark}[Effectful uniformity] As in \Cref{rem:effectfulbisimilarity}, we can also consider \emph{monoidal uniformity} and \emph{effectful uniformity}.
-Effectful uniformity is coarse and \effectfulMachines{} quotiented by effectful uniformity do not form a category: they can be only composed and tensored with monoidal machines, in a structure known as a \emph{strong profunctor}.
+\begin{rem}[Effectful uniformity] As in \Cref{rem:effectfulbisimilarity}, we may also consider \emph{monoidal uniformity} and \emph{effectful uniformity}.
+Effectful uniformity is coarse and \kl{effectful machines} quotiented by effectful uniformity do not form a category: they can be only composed and tensored with monoidal machines, in a structure known as a \emph{strong profunctor}.